-As a Toronto bail hearing lawyer who has appeared in court hundreds of times I know the procedures for Bail Hearings to ensure that your family member has the best opportunity to be released from custody with or without bail conditions.
+As a law firm that has appeared on hundreds of hearings we know the procedures for bail hearings to ensure that your family member has the best opportunity to be released from custody with or without bail conditions.

 At the bail hearing the court may insist that the accused if released from custody have conditions, (bail conditions) placed upon them, such as;

 - Not to leave the country, and to surrender any passport.

 - To reside a certain address, including curfews.